SuperIzya/pi-farm/README.md

-In other words: if have a lot of different IoT devices, that have sensors and/or some servos/valves/etc attached, and you want a cheap way to controll all those servos/valves/etc based on data received from sensors, **Raspbery farm** is your guy.
+In other words: if have a lot of different IoT devices, that have sensors and/or some servos/valves/etc attached, and you want a cheap way to control all those servos/valves/etc based on data received from sensors, **Raspberry farm** is your guy.

 ## Why Raspberry farm